andrew-waters/io.frdm.api/README.md

 # frdm

-An open source thought experiment for implementing clean (EBI), microservice based mono-repo using a multi tenanted CMS domain written in Go.
+An open source project implementing clean (EBI based), multi tenanted Content Management API (with tooling) using (mono-repo) microservices.

+## Grabbing dependencies

+`make provision`

+Will get all dependencies for all of your services using glide.